admin.pgs@ebor.academy | 01904 806 500

 We have a fantastic outdoor area, where we free flow and enjoy outdoor learning.
 Inside, we have 2 classrooms, a middle area with fantastic provision and a sensory room.
 Children free flow throughout the unit and we teach as a team.

-A Day in Orange Unit
+A Day in the Rainbow Hub

-What will you do in Orange Unit?
+What will you do in Rainbow Hub?

 Helping Your Child at Home